 Since the Higgs boson discovery a large number of new measurements or updates of existing ones were published by the experimental collaborations.
 This is intensively described in Section 3.2.
-Most significant, from the point of view of our analysis of the 2HDMs, were the long-awaited final results for the $\gamma\gamma$ decay mode from CMS [48] in July and the update of the $\gamma\gamma$ results from ATLAS [52] at the end of August 2014.
-There were also several other important new measurements or updates; for example uncertainties have been significantly reduced for the fermionic channels, particularly for $H \to b\bar{b}$ in ttH production.
-All these new results were put together and analyzed in global coupling fits in [96].
+Most significant, from the point of view of our analysis of the 2HDMs, were the long-awaited final results for the $\gamma\gamma$ decay mode from CMS [51] in July and the update of the $\gamma\gamma$ results from ATLAS [56] at the end of August 2014.
+There were also several other important new measurements or updates; for example uncertainties have been significantly reduced for the fermionic channels, particularly for $H \rightarrow b\bar{b}$ in ttH production.
+All these new results were put together and analyzed in global coupling fits in [97].

 One may ask what is the status of the 2HDM after full LHC Run 1 data analysis and the implications in the 2HDM context of all these new (or updated) results on the signal strengths of the ~ 125.5 GeV Higgs boson.
-To address this important question, in the present section we revisit the analysis of [169], in which a comprehensive analysis of the status of Two-Higgs-Doublet Models (2HDMs) of Type I and Type II was performed.
-To this aim, we updated the constraints discussed in [169] using the latest LHC measurements of the ~ 125.5 GeV Higgs signal as of Summer 2014 and performed scans of the 2HDM parameter space taking into account all relevant constraints which have been thoroughly discussed in the last section.
-We compare the results obtained using the combined 2013 and 2014 data to those obtained using just the 2013 data.
-The allowed parameter points using only the 2013 data were shown in [169] and are called "postLHC8(2013)-FDOK".
-In the plots to follow, we will identify the points that fit both the 2013 and the 2014 analyses as "postLHC8(2013 & 2014)-FDOK".
-For notations and conventions, we also refer to [169].
+To address this important question, in the present section we revisit the analysis of [170], in which a comprehensive analysis of the status of Two-Higgs-Doublet Models (2HDMs) of Type I and Type II was performed.
+To this aim, we update the constraints discussed in [170] using the latest LHC measurements of the ~ 125.5 GeV Higgs signal as of Summer 2014 and performed scans of the 2HDM parameter space taking into account all relevant constraints which have been thoroughly discussed in the last section, yet comparing to the corresponding points of [170], called "postLHC8(2013)-FDOK".
+In the plots, we will moreover identify the points that fit both the 2013 and the 2014 analyses as "postLHC8(2013 & 2014)-FDOK".
+For notations and conventions, we also refer to [170].